 An analysis of 59 research indicated that increasing calcium intake through supplements or dietary sources resulted in minor but clinically significant changes in bone mass density.

 Therefore, while calcium supplements may be beneficial for people who are at a higher risk of shortage, there is presently inadequate evidence to prescribe calcium supplements to the wider public to prevent or manage osteoporosis symptoms.

 Appropriate manganese levels have been linked to increased bone density in observational studies.
 More study into the role of manganese supplements in bone health is required.

 While it’s vital to acquire enough of these minerals in your diet, further research is needed to see if these supplements can help prevent osteoporosis and the risk of fractures that comes with it.

 In alternative medicine, a variety of herbal supplements are used to treat osteoporosis symptoms.
 However, there is currently no evidence that these supplements are useful in humans.

 What mineral helps prevent osteoporosis has been answered above.
 Diet can play an important role in the management and prevention of osteoporosis.
 However, the disease cannot be cured or prevented just by nutrition.

 While certain minerals, such as vitamin D, magnesium, boron, and vitamin K, are crucial for bone health, further research on the benefit of taking them as supplements is required.

-If you’re worried about getting enough nutrients for bone health from your diet alone, consult a trusted healthcare practitioner for specialized advice before taking any supplementation.
+If you’re worried about getting enough nutrients for osteoporosis and bone health in general, from your diet alone, consult a trusted healthcare practitioner for specialised advice before taking any supplementation.